Why Power Failures Happen and Its Impact

 Electrical networks are massive equipment that can be damaged in many ways.
 Transformers can break or wear out over time, and even insulators on wires can crack or snap.
 Luckily, these components are relatively easy to replace, which tends to avoid widespread outages.
 The biggest cause of power outages, however, is human error.
 You can avoid this mistake by regularly replacing old components.
 To make it easier, you can check out these product catalog downloads.

 People can unintentionally disturb or damage cables by digging near them, vandalizing towers and lines, and hitting them with vehicles.
 It is a problem not just for amateurs and pranksters but also for construction workers and power company employees.
+The recent increase in popularity in drones has also caused issues, with people often flying them too close to power lines.
+Drones can easily knock an insulator and crack it, and whilst insulators are widely available on sites like Newell, this sort of human error happens much more than you might think!

 Wild animals can also play a role in power outages, with squirrels, rodents, and birds often chewing through cables or damaging them.
 It can lead to short circuits and disruptions in the flow of electricity.
 These problems can be especially serious when the disturbance occurs close to a critical point in the network, making it much more likely for additional components not directly affected by the initial problem to fail.